 Angelina Jolie and Billy Bob both had to have tattoos removed that they had gotten to signify their “unending love”.
 Christina Aguilera has removed all but a couple of her body piercings.
 Since celebrities are pretty much the reason body mods became so popular, could this be an indication that body art is on its way “out”?

 If it is, then all I can say is, “it’s about damn time”.
 Why?
 Wouldn’t someone like myself, who is obviously pro-body art, be happy to see it being so widely appreciated?
 Well, yes and no. See, the problem with fads is that people follow them blindly with little consideration to potential consequences.
-Usually the worst than can happen is a red face when you look back on a picture of yourself wearing the “in” hair and clothes of 10 years ago or more.
+Usually, the worst that can happen is a red face when you look back on a picture of yourself wearing the “in” hair and clothes of 10 years ago or more.
 How many times have you looked back on one of the memoirs and thought, “how on earth did I think that was cool?”

 Well, the problem with tattoos, unlike banana clips and polyester suits, is that they can’t just be taken off and thrown away.